joestubbs/coe379L-sp24/docs/unit02/log_regression_and_NB.rst

     macro avg       0.92      0.91      0.92      2947
     weighted avg    0.92      0.92      0.92      2947

-The performance we see on the Spambase dataset is quite good, with precision, accuracy, recall and f1-score all greater than 90%.
+The performance we see on the Spambase dataset is quite good, with:

+* Precision: 93% on test; 92% on train.
+* Recall: 89% on test; 88% on train.
+* F1-score: 91% on test; 90% on train.
+* Accuracy: 93% on test; 92% on train.

 Additional Attributes of the ``LogisticRegression`` Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~